Lee Eun-ju: Life and career

 Born in Gunsan, Jeollabuk-do, South Korea, Lee studied piano for much of her youth, without giving much thought to becoming an actress.
+She would later contribute a piano track to the soundtrack of the 2002 film Lovers' Concerto.
 She moved to Seoul after graduating high school and was first noticed in the mid-1990s as a model for school uniforms.
 After finding work as a model, she began to be offered roles in various TV dramas, including Start and KAIST.
 Her film debut came in 1999, when she played the younger sister in Park Chong-wan's award-winning feature Rainbow Trout.

 Her first lead role came as the title character in Hong Sang-soo's Virgin Stripped Bare by Her Bachelors (2000).

 Following this, she teamed with actor Lee Byung-hun in the 2001 hit film Bungee Jumping of Their Own, and also scored a hit opposite Cha Tae-hyun in the melodrama Lovers' Concerto.

 Lee's later career was marked by several turns in films that failed at the box-office, plus a key role in the record-breaking Korean War film Taegukgi.
 In 2004 she appeared in the very popular Korean drama, Phoenix, and later that year she starred in her last feature, Daniel H. Byun's The Scarlet Letter which screened as the Closing Film at the 2004 Pusan International Film Festival.